23/glue/README.md

 # What is Glue?

 Glue is a deliberately simple JavaScript application framework, built on top of Liquid.js and jQuery.
-The library lets you build an application from modules -- each stylable with Liquid Markup and communication to the rest of the aplication through events and through shared getter and setter properties.
+The library lets you build an application from modules.
+Each module is stylable with Liquid Markup.
+And modules communicate with the rest of the aplication through events and through shared getter and setter properties.

 The philosophy behind Glue is simplicity and it's right there in the name: It's about building modular apps with HTML, CSS, Liquid -- and glueing them together with as little JavaScript logic as possible.

 There are a number of JavaScript frameworks designed for application development out there: SproutCore, Ember, Backbone are just a few examples.
-The learning curves of these libraries are pretty steep though, mostly because the very wide scope of features -- counting complex object types and inheritance, offline sync and persistency and other awesomeness as a part of their mission.
+The learning curves of these libraries are pretty steep though, mostly due to the very wide scope of features -- counting complex object types and inheritance, offline sync and persistency and other awesomeness as a part of their mission.

-Glue is much less ambitious: We want to bootstrap modules, have those communicate in a simple fashion, and to use a well-documented templating language to build to view.
+Glue is much less ambitious: We want to bootstrap modules, have those communicate in a simple fashion, and to use a well-documented templating language to build views.

 Moreover, the usual batch of application frameworks are made to build complex applications.
 This makes for a good amount of flexibility, but also for untouchable code and design.

-Glue was built to let people modify existing video players and mobile applications, so a key requirement was to create something that could be meddled and played with.
+Glue was originally built to let people modify existing video players and mobile applications, so a key requirement was to create something which could be meddled with.
 This is why the starting point for Glue is HTML and Liquid templates.
 And then you build upon that.

 # Modules
 Glue modules are simple to the point of being stupid: Each module is just a piece of middleware which listens to events and posts some of its own.
 It exchanges information with templates and other modules through getters and setters.
 And it optionally has its own Liquid templates, CSS styles and design assets.

 Glue bootstraps the application by loading a single module and it's template.
 This template in turn loads all the other modules.
-Such a template can look like this to load a `core`, an `analytics` and and `info` module with including an overloaded property:
+Such a template can look like this to load a `core`, an `analytics` and an `info` module (with an overloaded property):

     {% module core %}
     {% module analytics %}